On the Double Copy for Spinning Matter

 By recalling the example of (\ref{eq:3ptqcd}) we can easily identify the scalar and dipole pieces in these two terms.
 Note that $\varepsilon_{1}\cdot J^{\mu\nu}\cdot\varepsilon_{2}^{*}=2 \varepsilon_{1}^{[\mu}\varepsilon_{2}^{*\nu]}$ and hence we obtain $g=1$.
 This is consistent with the value of $g=\frac{1}{s}$ obtained for minimally covariantized Lagrangians as conjectured by Belinfante \cite{Belinfante1953}.
 We then proceed to modify the value of $g$ by adding the interaction

-In the case of Holstein \cite{Holstein:2006pq} he is only interested in QED, so that $T_{a}^{I\bar{J}}\to\delta^{+-}$ and $\mathcal{L}_{int}$ arises from the spontaneous symmetry breaking in the $W^{\pm}$-boson model (with $\beta=1$).
+This interaction was studied in e.g. \cite{Holstein:2006pq} restricted to the context of QED.
+In such case we can take $T_{a}^{I\bar{J}}\to\delta^{+-}$ and $\mathcal{L}_{int}$ arises from the spontaneous symmetry breaking in the $W^{\pm}$-boson model (with $\beta=1$).
 In our case we need to promote this to QCD so that we can perform the double copy at higher multiplicity.
 In any case, this term precisely deforms the value of the dipole interaction to $g=1+\beta$, because

 Now, we claim that in order for $A_{3}^{{\rm QCD}}$ to be consistent with the double copy for the graviton states we will need to set $g=2$, i.e. $\beta=1$ as in the electroweak model.
 This is because only in such case we find\footnote{This is a slight simplification of the argument, which is what we used in \cite{Bautista:2019tdr} at $n=3$, arbitrary spin.
-Actually, Holstein \cite{Holstein:2006wi} looked at the double copy of $A_{4}^{{\rm QED}}$ with the purpose of showing the $1/m$ cancellations which are equivalent to $g=2$ as we saw in \eqref{eq:hlqcd}.
+Actually, Holstein \cite{Holstein:2006wi} studied the double copy of $A_{4}^{{\rm QED}}$ with the purpose of showing the $1/m$ cancellations which are equivalent to $g=2$ as we saw in \eqref{eq:hlqcd}.
 Of course, the amplitude $A_{4}^{{\rm gr}}$ did not feature any such divergences.}

 Here we have stripped the coupling constants to make the comparison direct and written the graviton polarization as $\epsilon_{3}^{\mu\nu}=\epsilon_{3}^{\mu}\epsilon_{3}^{\nu}$ for simplicity, which can then be promoted to a general polarization $\epsilon_{3}^{\mu\nu}$.
 The fixing of $g=2$ follows then from the fact that gravitational amplitudes for any spin will always lead to $g=2$ as we outlined in the Compton example of Section \ref{sec:genspin}.